lowtalkers/escape-reality/README.md

 # Escape

-> Escape from the stress of everyday life and explore San Francisco from the comfort of your chair
+> Escape from the stress of everyday life and explore the world around you

 ## Team

   - __Product Owner__: Carlos Portillo
-  - __Scrum Master__: Amad Khan
+  - __Scrum Masters__: Amad Khan, Franco Abaroa
-  - __Development Team Members__: Tony Le, Franco Abaroa
+  - __Development Team__: Tony Le

 ## Table of Contents